zzz0906/LeetCode/README.md

 I need to speed it up.

 I shall not use a n^2 loop to place the queen.
 I need to use to place a queen in current row!
 Yes!
 After this way, I pass this problem!

+## 52. N-Queens II
+It seems like a DP problem.
+The n = 4 is the solution of the n = 3 let me think of it.

+It must have some law in this problem.

+Let me submit 51 again first.
+Accept...